Cogmed can help your students overcome attention deficit

 In addition, you are invited to take part in the digital coaching community, where you can share experiences and learn from other Cogmed providers.

-Cogmed is the most effective and well-researched digital therapeutic available for improving attention and working memory.
+Cogmed is the most effective and well-researched digital intervention available for improving attention and working memory.

 Scientific experiments using brain imaging techniques show how Cogmed makes use of the principles of neuroplasticity, specifically targeting the parietal and prefrontal cortices (4, 5).